bryank91/keyword-monitor/readme.md

 - multiReader: combination of readers from the top to one
 - proxyReader: uses TOR and selective elements and ids

+- mainFeed: monitors feed and print out the latest items

 ### Experimental
 - sample.py
 - main.py